 Singapore Zoo, formerly known as the Singapore Zoological Gardens and commonly known locally as the Mandai Zoo, is an open concept zoo attraction.
 Instead of cages, the animals are kept in spacious landscaped enclosures separated from the visitors by either dry or wet moats, whereas animals with climbing abilities like jaguars are kept in landscaped glass-fronted enclosures.

-Singapore Night Safari is located next to Singapore Zoo and it is the world's first wildlife outdoor park built for visits at night.
+Singapore Night Safari is located next to Singapore Zoo and it is the world's first wild life outdoor park built for visits at night.
 It does not have much lighting and yet the visitors are still able to watch the animals clearly.
 Since Singapore may be quite hot in the day, it is a perfect environment to watch the animals in the cool night.
+This is a very unique Singapore attraction that only found in Singapore thus is worth a visit.

 Jurong Birdpark is located at the western part of Singapore and is Asia-Pacific's biggest bird park.
 It houses hundreds of species from all over the world.
 Bring your kids along and enjoy bird watching together.